paulbricman/python-balcony-418/README.md

 ```
 python average_image.py
 ```
-From a first glance, the picture has a moderate brightness, which is due to the fairly balanced day-time ratio.
+At a first glance, the picture has a moderate brightness, which is due to the fairly balanced day-night ratio.
 An interesting observation is the existence of several ghost objects (see the red rectangles).
 The longer the time in which an object has been present in the picture, the stronger it is defined.

 ![average_image_rect.png](https://github.com/paubric/Balcony-418/blob/master/average_image_rect.png)